Who we are...

 Lisa Spatafore, PsyD received her doctorate degree from Nova Southeastern University, an APA approved Clinical Psychology Doctorate Program, in 2006.
 Her specialty concentration was Serious and Persistent Mental Illness.
 Additionally, Dr. Spatafore completed an APA accredited pre-doctoral internship at Nassau University Medical Center on Long Island, NY and an APA accredited post-doctoral fellowship at Stony Brook University’s Counseling and Psychological Services Center in NY.
 She has worked in College Counseling since 2004.
 She is currently Co-President of the Board of the NJ College Counseling Association and has served as a Board Member since 2015.
 College Counseling is her passion, and she has functioned as a clinical staff member at four different universities before joining Holy Family University.
 Her areas of expertise are adolescent development and emerging adulthood.

-Dr. Spatafore’s approach to counseling is integrative with psychodynamic underpinnings (an appreciation for attachment and internal working models as well as relational dynamics) which are used to deliver a strategic and targeted skills-based approach combining CBT and other new wave techniques.
+Dr. Spatafore’s approach to counseling is integrative with psychodynamic underpinnings (an appreciation for attachment and internal working models as well as relational dynamics) which are used to deliver a strategic and targeted skills-based approach combining CBT and other third wave therapeutic techniques (e.g. ACT, DBT informed, MI).
 Additionally, she considers the current sociopolitical and contextual realities of each individual’s experience.
 She sees individuals as having tremendous growth potential and believes that every person has strengths, inner resources, and the ability to heal and thrive in life.
 She uses genuineness and authenticity to create a safe space for students to explore their internal world and all of the intersecting aspects of their rich identities in order to grow.
 Her current clinical interests include constructs such as resilience, compassion, flourishing, mindfulness, acceptance, emotional intelligence, post traumatic growth, and strength-based approaches.

-The Counseling Center is located on the second floor of the Campus Center in Rooms 202 and 204.
-To schedule an appointment, please use our online confidential scheduling site.
 Office hours are from 9 am to 4 pm Monday through Friday.
 The Counseling Center is available during the fall and spring academic semesters and is closed on weekends, holidays, and summer months.
 Our staff can be contacted via email at email@example.com or 267-341-3222.
-In case of an emergency please contact Public Safety at 267-341-3333.
+In case of an emergency, please contact Public Safety at 267-341-3333.